-STUDENT CODE OF CONDUCT - FULL TEXT UNACCEPTABLE BEHAVIOR DISCIPLINARY ACTION 8.
-Extortion: The act of securing or attempting to secure money or other items of value in school or on school property by the use of threats made/or violence or without the mutual consent of both parties involved.
-Out of School Suspension 1-10 Days.
-Possible loss of privileges 9.
-False Alarms: The act of knowingly initiating a fire alarm or initiating a report warning of a fire or an impending bombing or other catastrophe without just cause.
-10. Fireworks or Explosives: The act of possessing, Out of School Suspension 1-10 Days.
-Restorative Justice referral.
-Possible loss of privileges Long term suspension with possible for using or threatening to use any substances or prepared chemicals on school property that explode or cause explosions and are capable of inflicting bodily injury. recommendation for expulsion up to 180 days.Possible loss of privileges 11.
-Fighting: Defined as participation in a quarrel, argument, or physical exchange with another person or intent of physically harming another person.
-Students who are not directly involved in a fight but participate through observing, encouraging or documenting through audio or video recording will be considered participants in the assault and subject to disciplinary action.
-This will not be tolerated on school property, to or from school, at school-sponsored activities or the bus stop.
-In/Out of School Suspension 1-10 Days.
-Possible recommendation for long-term suspension or expulsion.
-Possible referral to Police.
-Restorative Justice referral.
-Possible Loss of privileges 12.
-Forgery: Fraudulent means to use or obtain use of school-related documents.
-In/Out of School Suspension 1-10 days with possible recommendation for long-term suspension or expulsion up to 180 days.
-Possible referral to Police.
-Possible loss of privileges.
-13. Gambling: Student involvement in betting or wagering.
-In/Out of School Suspension 1-10 Days.
-14. Gang or Gang-Like Behavior: Gang or gang-like activity of any kind on school property or at any school activities at any time; forming associations with other students who initiate gangs or who have similar characteristics; gang or gang-like attire, "ganging up" on other persons to harass, threaten or intimidate; creating a threatening environment, vandalizing or damaging property.
-15. Harassment: Conduct that shows hostility or aversion toward an individual based on age, religion, race, color, national origin, gender/sex, sexual orientation, disability, height or weight that has the purpose of effect of creating an intimidating, hostile, or offensive environment; or has the purpose or effect of unreasonably interfering with an individual's performance.
-Also includes incidents that occur after school 1st Offense: Attire may be required to be changed.
-In/Out of School Suspension 1-3 Days.
-2nd Offense: In/Out of School Suspension 3-10 Days.
-3rd Offense: Long-term suspension with possible recommendation for expulsion.
-Restorative Justice referral.
-Harassment - To Include Hazing, Bullying and Intimidation: In/Out of School Suspension 1-10 Days, or expulsion.
-Possible meeting with Counseling Staff; must follow his/her recommendations satisfactorily.
-Possible referral to Police-School Liaison Officer.
+STUDENT CODE OF CONDUCT - FULL TEXT UNACCEPTABLE BEHAVIOR DISCIPLINARY ACTION secure on sch violen ion: The act of securing or attempting to money or other items of value in school or ool property by the use of threats made/or ce or without the mutual consent of both involved.
+Out of School Suspension 1-10 Days Possible loss of privileges alarm Alarms: The act of knowingly initiating a fire or initiating a report warning of a fire or an ding bombing or other catastrophe without use.
+Out of School Suspension 1-10 Days Possible loss of privileges Restorative Justice referral using o prepar exploo orks or Explosives: The act of possessing, or threatening to use any substances or ed chemicals on school property that le or cause explosions and are capable of ng bodily injury.
+Long term suspension Possible recommendation for expulsion up to 180 days Possible loss of privileges argum persor persor a fight encou video the ass will no ng: Defined as participation in a quarrel, ent, or physical exchange with another or intent of physically harming another in Students who are not directly involved in but participate through observing, raging or documenting through audio or recording will be considered participants in sault and subject to disciplinary action.
+This of be tolerated on school property, to or from , at school-sponsored activities or the bus In/Out of School Suspension 1-10 Days Possible recommendation for long-term suspension or expulsion Possible referral to Police Possible loss of privileges Restorative Justice referral ry: Fraudulent means to use or obtain use of -related documents.
+In/Out of School Suspension 1-10 days Possible recommendation for long-term suspension or expulsion up to 180 days Possible loss of privileges Possible referral to Police 13.
+Gamb ling: Involvement in betting or wagering.
+In/Out of School Suspension 1-10 Days activit school with o simila "gangi or intii or Gang-Like Behavior: Gang or gang-like y of any kind on school property or at any activities at any time; forming associations ther students who initiate gangs or who have characteristics; gang or gang-like attire, ng up" on other persons to harass, threaten midate; creating a threatening environment, lizing or damaging property.
+1st Offense: Attire may be required to be changed.
+In/Out of School Suspension 1-3 Days 2nd Offense: In/Out of School Suspension 3-10 Day 3rd Offense: Long-term suspension.
+Possible recommendation for expulsion Restorative Justice referral aversion gender disabile creating enviro unreast perforial after so initiate sment: Conduct that shows hostility or on toward an individual because of his/her r/sex, race, color, religion, national origin, ity, or age that has the purpose of effect of ag an intimidating, hostile, or offensive nment; or has the purpose or effect of conably interfering with an individual's mance.
+Also includes incidents that occur chool hours and/or off-campus that are ed by students and that are directed toward remployees of the school district.
+Harassment - To Include Hazing, Bullying and Intimidation: In/Out of School Suspension 1-10days, or expulsion.
+Possible meeting with Counseling Staff; must follow his/her recommendations satisfactorily Possible referral to Police-School Liaison Officer.
+Possible loss of privileges Possible restriction to access of Grand Ledge Public Schools' grounds or attendance at extra/co-curricular activities Possible recommended expulsion Restorative Justice referral